twhite17/MARIE.py/README.md

 # MARIE.py
-A simple Assembler and Emulator for MARIE
+A simple Assembler and Emulator for MARIE (Machine Architecture that is Really Intuitive and Easy) Yes, emulator not simulator.
+This is because this implementation lacks a lot of the visualisation tools and other features that come in the MARIE.js simulator.

 Why did I make this?